Oliver Cotton

-Oliver Charles Cotton (born 20 June 1944) is an English actor, comedian and playwright, known for his prolific work on stage, TV and film.
+Oliver Charles Cotton (born 20 June 1944) is an English actor and playwright, known for his prolific work on stage, TV and film.
 He remains best known for his role as Cesare Borgia in the BBC's 1981 drama series The Borgias.

 Early life

 Cotton was born in London on 20 June 1944, the son of Ester and Robert Norman Cotton.
 He trained at the Drama Centre, London.

 Career

 Cotton worked extensively at the National Theatre Company during the period when Sir Laurence Olivier was its artistic director.
 Cotton played leading roles in many productions including The Royal Hunt of the Sun, Rosencrantz and Guildenstern Are Dead, Much Ado in About Nothing, As You Like It, Peter Brook’s Oedipus, In His Own Write and many others.